edumunozsala/online-gaming-mlops-project/README.md

 * Data Splitting: Divide the data into training, validation, and test sets to evaluate the model's performance.

 #### Model Selection and Training
-* Algorithm Choice: Consider various machine learning algorithms such as:
+* Algorithm Choice: Consider various machine learning algorithms such as: Logistic Regression, Random Forest (handling complex interactions and providing feature importance), Gradient Boosting Machines (For high accuracy and robustness), Neural Networks (If the data is sufficiently large and complex).
-	- Logistic Regression: For baseline performance and interpretability.
-	- Random Forest: For handling complex interactions and providing feature importance.
-	- Gradient Boosting Machines (GBM): For high accuracy and robustness.
-	- Neural Networks: If the data is sufficiently large and complex.

-* Model Training: Train multiple models and perform hyperparameter tuning using techniques like cross-validation to optimize model performance.
+* Model Training: Train multiple models, perform hyperparameter tuning using techniques like cross-validation.
 * Feature Importance Analysis: Identify which features are most influential in predicting player engagement.

 **Important**: We will not focus in the machine learning model and how to get the better approach.
 Therefore, **we will simplify tasks such as feature engineering, model selection, and hyperparameter tuning**.
 This project is about MLOps, and we will try to provide a solution to orchestrate the several pipelines this kind of problem requires.
 Consecuently, **we will not create any new feature**, **we have already chosen the model Gradient Booster** and we will not perform a hyperparameter tuning job, **we have selected some standard parameters**.

 #### Model Evaluation
-* Metrics:
+* Metrics: Accuracy, Precision, Recall, and F1-Score.
-	- Accuracy: Overall correctness of the model.
-	- Precision, Recall, and F1-Score: For evaluating the balance between precision and recall, especially for the 'High' engagement category.
-	- Confusion Matrix: To understand the types of errors the model is making.
+* Confusion Matrix: To understand the types of errors the model is making.

 #### Deployment and Monitoring
 * Model Deployment: Deploy the best-performing model into the production environment.
 * Continuous Monitoring: Track model performance over time to ensure it remains accurate and relevant, retraining as necessary.

-### Business Objective and Optimization

-Strategies to Improve Player Engagement
-* In-Game Purchases: Recommend items or upgrades that align with the player's gaming behavior and preferences.
-* Engagement Level-Based Campaigns: Create specific campaigns for 'Medium' and 'Low' engagement players to re-engage them with tailored offers, rewards, and incentives.
-* Retention Programs: Design loyalty programs for 'High' engagement players to maintain their interest and reward their loyalty.
-* In-Game Events and Achievements: Organize special in-game events and introduce new achievements to keep the game fresh and engaging.

 ## Dataset: Predict Online Gaming Behavior Dataset